mantidproject/mantid/docs/source/algorithms/LoadILLPolarizedDiffraction-v1.rst

 Description
 -----------

-This is the loader for the raw `.nxs` files produced by the polarized diffractometers and spectrometers at ILL.
+This is the specialized loader for the raw `.nxs` files produced by the polarized diffractometers and spectrometers at ILL.
 Currently it supports only the D7 instrument.
+This loader can load only a single file at each call.
+If loading more than one file is required, please refer to :ref:`Load <algm-Load>` or :ref:`LoadAndMerge <algm-LoadAndMerge>` algorithms, which are more suited for the task.

+The output of this loader is a :ref:`WorkspaceGroup <WorkspaceGroup>` containing as many workspaces as there were different polarisation orientation in the loaded `.nxs` file.
 Workspaces in the loaded group are sorted according to their flipper state value for each present polarisation orientation, with the first workspace having always flipper 'ON', and the next 'OFF'.